 We use a process of delegated underwriting for the single-family Mortgages we purchase or securitize.
 In this process, our contracts with seller/servicers describe our mortgage underwriting standards, and the seller/servicers represent and warrant to us that the Mortgages sold to us meet these standards.
 In our contracts with individual seller/servicers, we sometimes waive or modify selected underwriting standards.
-Our single-family underwriting standards focus on several critical risk characteristics, such as the borrower's credit score and credit history, the borrower's monthly income relative to debt payments, original LTV ratio, the type of mortgage product and occupancy type.
+Our single-family underwriting standards focus on several critical risk characteristics, such as the borrower's credit score, original LTV ratio, and occupancy type.
 We subsequently review a sample of the loans we purchase and, if we determine that any loan is not in compliance with our contractual standards, we may require the seller/servicer to repurchase that Mortgage.
 In lieu of a repurchase, we may agree to allow a seller/servicer to indemnify us against loss in the event of a default by the borrower or enter into some other remedy.
-We perform significant levels of reviews of loans that have defaulted in order to assess the seller/servicers' compliance with our purchase contracts.
+During the year ended December 31, 2010, we continued to perform significant levels of reviews of loans that defaulted in order to assess the seller/servicers' compliance with our purchase contracts.